Why use a copywriter for your website?

 - Think about what you want from the copywriter and what you need to achieve from your project.
 Ask friends or business colleagues for recommendations or look online.
 Ask for testimonials or copy samples to give you an idea of your writing style.

 - Find out what the copywriter will be able to do for you.
 For example, some copywriters will also do keyword research.

 - Most copywriters work remotely, so you are free to choose anyone you like.
-If you are keen for face-to-face meetings, look for a copywriter who is local, or will take Skype calls.
+If you are keen for face-to-face meetings, look for a copywriter who is local or will take Zoom calls.

 At the beginning of the project